 You want to make your travel dreams come true, but you have a small problem: your full-time job.
-Domestic travel is difficult enough to plan, but with limited PTO, international trips may seem impossible.
+But how can you travel with limited PTO?
+With a busy college schedule, how can you squeeze in more trips than just Spring Break?
+Easy.
+Hack the long weekends.

-Allow me to introduce a bit more strategy into your vacation planning.
-Following these 2 simple tips at the beginning of every year can highly increase your chances to travel and reduce your spending.
+We're going to introduce a bit more strategy into your vacation planning in 2022, Following these 2 simple tips at the beginning of every year can highly increase your chances to travel and reduce your spending.

-Everyone else who works a full-time job in a corporate environment where you have the standard Sat/Sun weekends off, or have limited PTO availability, grab or print a paper calendar and do the following:
+Everyone else who works a full-time job in a corporate environment where you have the standard Sat/Sun weekends off, or have limited PTO availability: this was written for you.

 Most people see long weekends as an extra night to stay up late, another morning to sleep in.
 I see them in the same way… while traveling.